 Conwy Castle and Walls

-Climb to the top of one of Conwy Castle's eight towers to get a stunning view over Conwy and the surrounding area.
+Part of one of Wales' UNESCO World Heritage Sites, climb to the top of one of Conwy Castle's eight towers to get a stunning view over Conwy and the surrounding area.
 Investigate the inner and outer wards with their many rooms and explore the castle walls with their 21 towers that completely enclose Conwy town.

 This magnificent 16th century Plas Mawr town house stands in the heart of Conwy on the High Street, and is said to be the finest standing houses of it’s era.
 See how wealthy merchant Robert Wynn lived in this splendid Elizabethan house.